 The Curriculum Collections include an extensive pre-K through 12th grade textbook collection; lesson planning, curriculum development, classroom management and other practical teaching resources; games; kits; DVDs; and the Nebraska Archive of Children’s Literature, an outstanding research collection of contemporary and historical literature for the young.
 The Interlibrary Loan/Document Delivery Department of the Library supports the research and instructional needs of the UNK community by providing access to materials not owned by the Library.
 This service, also known as Loper Loan, https://unk.illiad.oclc.org/illiad/, is provided free of charge to UNK students, faculty, and staff.

-Eight library faculty, six managerial professionals, and seven support staff are dedicated to making the library an integral part of students' careers at UNK.
+Eight library faculty, seven managerial professionals, and six support staff are dedicated to making the library an integral part of students' careers at UNK.
 Along with acquiring and organizing information resources in a variety of formats; the focus is on working with campus partners to ensure outstanding academic support for every student, graduate or undergraduate, no matter where they are located.

 Miriam Drake Theatre